BMT Brighton Line: Prospect Park to Brighton Beach

 The segment between Church Avenue to Avenue H is a result of the BGCEC rebuilding program of 1903–1907.
 Just south of the tunnel under Church Avenue, the construction of the cut wall visibly changes.
 Steel trestles carry the streets above the line, giving it a more open appearance.
 Cottage-style station houses are suspended over the line at local stations at Beverley and Cortelyou Roads, and at the express station at Newkirk Plaza.
 Past Newkirk Plaza the line continues in an open cut, then begins to rise to street level at the north end of Avenue H station.

 The station house at Avenue H is a wooden structure built in 1905 and originally housed a real estate office for the sale of homes in the new Fiske Terrace community surrounding the station.
 The building was designated a landmark by the New York City Landmarks Preservation Commission in 2004.
 At this point the line now runs on an earthen embankment with local stations at Avenue H, Avenue J and Avenue M, an express station at Kings Highway, local stops at Avenue U and (Gravesend) Neck Road, and an express station at Sheepshead Bay (formerly Shore Road).
 All of the station houses for these stops are located beneath the tracks at street level.

 The line continues south on the 1907 embankment to a bridge over Neptune Avenue.
 At this point the BGCEC roadbed ends.
 Prior to the Dual Contracts rebuild in the late 1910s, the line descended to the surface on two single track concrete and steel ramps to operate on the surface to Brighton Beach.
 As part of the 1918–1920 Dual Contracts work, all four tracks now continue on a steel elevated structure to the junction of Coney Island and Brighton Beach Avenues, where the line turns west onto Brighton Beach Avenue and enters the Brighton Beach station.

 Brighton Beach to Coney Island

 Traveling west from Brighton Beach station, the line operates on a six track elevated structure over Brighton Beach Avenue.
 One track splits from each pair of local and express tracks in each direction.
 Only the outer two tracks are currently used for revenue service, carrying Q trains.
-The inner four are layup tracks used to store B trains that terminate at Brighton Beach; the innermost two tracks were originally.
-This is the former right-of-way of the Sea View Railway which originally provided service west of Brighton Beach.
+The inner four are layup tracks used to store B trains that terminate at Brighton Beach; the innermost two tracks are the former right-of-way of the Sea View Railway, which originally provided service west of Brighton Beach.